Bids for the 2022 Commonwealth Games

 The city of Durban, South Africa was initially elected as the host for the 2022 Commonwealth Games on 2 September 2015, at a General Assembly in Auckland, New Zealand.
 It was reported in February 2017 however, Durban may be unable to host the games due to financial constraints.
 On 13 March 2017, the Commonwealth Games Federation (CGF) stripped Durban of their rights to host.
-On 21 December 2017, Birmingham was awarded for the 2022 Games as Durban's replacement host.
+On 21 December 2017, Birmingham was awarded the 2022 Games as Durban's replacement host.
 Louise Martin, president of the Commonwealth Games Federation, made the official announcement at a press conference at the Arena Academy in Birmingham.